abstract-open-solutions/djc.recipe/djc/recipe/README.txt

     If specified, defines directories from which to copy the static files that have to go in ``static-directory``: see `Static origin`_ for more details.

+link-static-origin
+    Boolean value, defaults to ``false``.
+If set, the files will be symlinked instead of copied.
+Does work only on unix.

 media-origin
     If specified, defines directories from which to copy the data files that have to go in ``media-directory``: see ``static-origin`` option for